 Spooky, Twilight Zone-ish disaster movie about a young couple (Rory Cochrane and Mary McCormack) dealing with a devastating chemical bomb attack outside their Los Angeles home.
 The catch is that Brad (Cochrane), a stay-at-home husband and failed rock musician, is "lucky" enough to be inside when the bombs go off, while the careerist Lexi (McCormack) is caught right in the middle of the destruction.
-Like any ordinary paranoid citizen, Brad winds up sealing off their house with plastic sheeting and duct tape, and when a chemically poisoned Lexi finally makes it home past the police barricades, she's horrified that her husband won't let her in.
+Like any ordinary paranoid citizen, Brad seals off their house with plastic sheeting and duct tape, and when a chemically poisoned Lexi finally makes it home past the police barricades, she's horrified that her husband won't let her in.

 This realistic drama makes the most of its low budget: shot almost entirely in one house, with the use of ongoing radio broadcasts (conveniently, the couple has just moved into this house, which explains both the plentiful packing supplies and the lack of cable TV), Right at Your Door persuasively suggests a citywide nightmare even with a minuscule cast.
 (First-time writer/director Gorak cut his teeth as an art director on dystopian films such as Fight Club and Minority Report.)